domonda/api/README.md

 OCR and PDF processing may take up to 5 seconds per page, so adjust timeouts accordingly.

-To identify the category of the uploaded document, either the form field `documentCategory` must be provided or alternatively the form field `documentType` with the additional fields `bookingType` and `bookingCategory` if their value for the category is non null/empty.
+To identify the category of the uploaded document, either the form field `documentCategory` must be provided or the form field `documentType` with the additional fields `bookingType` and cooking category` if their value for the category is non null/empty.
 A combination of `documentType`, `bookingType`, `bookingCategory` uniquely identifies a document category and may be easier to use than querying document category IDs upfront.